Grammys fashion: Lizzo, Doja Cat, Styles wow on red carpet

-NEW YORK (AP) — Lizzo wowed in a bright orange Dolce & Gabbana robe adorned with flowers and a huge hood as the wild and wacky Grammys red carpet did not disappoint Sunday.
+NEW YORK (AP) — Lizzo wowed in a bright orange Dolce & Gabbana opera coat adorned with flowers and a huge hood as the wild and wacky Grammys red carpet did not disappoint Sunday.
 Tattered streetwear, T-shirts and denim mixed with blinged-out couture, wild patterns and plenty of skin.

 Lizzo walked gingerly as she navigated a heavy, long train that left her with little peripheral vision.
 After awhile, she dropped her robe to her shoulders to reveal a busty sequin corset gown underneath in a softer orange.
 The coat was entirely embroidered with handmade silk flowers, and the gown was silk with crystal mesh Swarovski details.
 She accessorized with crystal embellished heels and sheer fingerless gloves.